buruzaemon/ultra7/README.md

 ## What is Ultra7?

-* Ultra7 is a UTF-7 decoder for MIME message header names and values, per the MIME [encoded word syntax of RFC-2047](http://tools.ietf.org/html/rfc2047),
+* Ultra7 is a UTF-7 decoder for MIME message headers, per the MIME [encoded word syntax of RFC-2047](http://tools.ietf.org/html/rfc2047),
 * It is almost unlike [`Net::IMAP.decode_utf7`](http://ruby-doc.org/stdlib-2.0.0/libdoc/net/imap/rdoc/Net/IMAP.html#method-c-decode_utf7), which is meant for decoding mailbox names.
 * `Ultra7::MIME` is also a mixin, so you can conveniently combine it in another class by using `include`.